nvidia-holoscan/holohub/applications/ehr_query_llm/domain_specific/fhir/README.md

 It requires the FHIR Server endpoint URL be provided on the command line as well as client authentication credentials if required.
 As of now, authentication and authorization is limited to OAuth2.0 server to server workflow.
 When authorization is requiired by the server, its OAuth2.0 token service URL along with client ID and secret must be provided to the application.

-This application also uses ZeroMQ to communicate with its own clients, listening on a well known port for messages to retrieve resources for a patient, as well as publishing the retrieved resources on another well known port.
-For simplicity,the listening port is defined in the code to be `5600`, and the publishing port `5601`.
-Messaging security, at transport or message level, is not implemented in this example, and the application only connects to ports on local host.
+This application also uses ZeroMQ to communicate with its own clients, listening on a well known port on local host for messages to retrieve resources of a patient, as well as publishing the retrieved resources on another well known port.
+For simplicity, the listening port is defined in the code to be `5600`, and the publishing port `5601`.
+Messaging security, at transport or message level, is not implemented in this example.

-Message definition is simple, with a well known topic and content in JSON format, whose attributes are message topic specific.
+Message schema is simple, with a well known topic string and topic specific content schema in JSON format.

-The default set of resource types to retrieve are list below, which can be overridden by the request message
+The default set of FHIR resource types to retrieve are listed below, which can be overridden by the request message
 - Observation
 - ImagingStudy
 - FamilyMemberHistory